Insert In Style: A Zero-Shot Generative Framework for Harmonious Cross-Domain Object Composition: Introduction

 Concurrently, general-purpose controllers for DiT models, like OminiControl \cite{ominicontrol_iccv2025}, have proposed unified-attention mechanisms for handling multiple conditions.
 However, their effectiveness on complex, competing conditions \textemdash such as preserving identity while simultaneously transforming style \textemdash remains unproven.

 The field is thus left with a clear gap: \emph{a method that is generative, zero-shot, and architecturally specialized for this competing-condition task}.

 In this work, we introduce \emph{\textbf{Insert In Style}}, the \emph{first framework} to solve this challenge.
-Our core methodological contribution is two-fold: a novel training protocol and a specialized attention architecture. \emph{First}, we propose a three-stage training protocol to explicitly disentangle representations: (a) a reference object encoder to learn robust identity, (b) a spatial style encoder to learn generalizable style, and (c) a final composition stage. \emph{Second}, to surgically enforce this disentanglement at inference time and prevent feature-bleed, we introduce a novel masked-attention mechanism.
+Our core methodological contribution is two-fold: \emph{First}, we propose a multi-stage training protocol to explicitly disentangle representations: (a) a reference object encoder to learn robust identity, (b) a spatial style encoder to learn generalizable style, and (c) a final composition stage. \emph{Second}, A novel approach to compose the trained competing conditions with attention disentanglement and prior preservation losses.
 This specialized architecture stands in direct contrast to general-purpose, unified-attention models and is key to balancing our competing objectives.

-To power this framework, we introduce a $100$k sample training corpus, created via a novel data pipeline that couples large-scale, multi-method generation with a robust, two-stage filtering process.
-We objectively calibrate our filtering thresholds on a $1,000$ sample, human-annotated validation set, which ensures our final dataset meets a high standard for both identity preservation and style coherence.
+To power this framework, we introduce a $115$k sample training corpus, created via a novel data pipeline that couples large-scale, multi-method generation with a robust, filtering process.
+Our iterative human-in-the-loop data filtering process involves ensemble of identity and style evaluation functions, which ensures our final dataset meets a high standard for both identity preservation and style coherence.

 Our method is fully zero-shot at inference time.
 We demonstrate state-of-the-art performance on multiple cross-domain benchmarks, including our new \emph{Insert In Style Bench}, the largest and most comprehensive public benchmark we introduce for this task.
 Our method achieves a superior balance of identity preservation and style harmonization, a finding confirmed by extensive evaluation and user studies.
 Crucially, our model remains competitive on in-domain, photorealistic benchmarks, proving our framework extends a model's capabilities (see Fig.~\ref{fig:intro_motivation}).